Chemellia/AtomicGraphNets.jl/examples/1_formation_energy/README.md

-# Examples
+# Example 1

-This directory has a few examples which use the same dataset of formation energy per atom from Materials Project.
-This README gives instructions for getting your environment set up to run the examples.
+In this example, we will create and train a network based on the architecture from [this paper](https://arxiv.org/abs/1710.10324).
+Step-by-step instructions to run it are provided below.

 ## 1. Create the dataset